amitkr2410/TRIUMF_data/README.md

-# TRIUMF_data
+# IRIS_data
-Analysis of experimental data at TRIUMF lab.
+Analysis of iris experimental data at TRIUMF lab.